collective/dotipython/README.md

 IPython profile for use with Zope/Plone.

-This profile can be used from buildout as follows:
+This profile can be used from buildout as follows (the `client-debug` name below should refer to a buildout part defining a Zope instance used for development):

 ```
 [ipzope]